jjvanzon/Circular-Language-Spec/spec/commands/commands-main-concepts.md

 }
 ```

 Command definitions themselves might not necessarily execute.
 Just copies of it, more likely.
-Its *not executing* may be expressed with a square:
+Its *not executing* may be expressed by means of a square:

 <img src="images/1.%20Commands%20Main%20Concepts.008.png" width="50" />

-If a command might used as a definition, it might be drawn with a *dashed border*:
+When a command is used as a definition, it might be drawn with a *dashed border*:

 <img src="images/1.%20Commands%20Main%20Concepts.006.png" width="70" />

 (Though dashed shape notation is still a bit of an open discussion.)

-A definition might also have a *name*:
+A definition might have a *name*:

 <img src="images/1.%20Commands%20Main%20Concepts.009.png" width="140" />